Get the Recipe

 Since then, watermelon and feta salads with mint have had their moment of backlash and have since progressed to become a staple summertime dish at my place (and, no doubt, at many of your places as well), and I've learned a few things when adapting that recipe for home use.
 One: You can get rid of pretty much all of the extraneous ingredients.
 Two: The quality of the watermelon and, more critically, the feta is of utmost importance.
 And three: A little zest goes a long way.

-Just like the first step to pouring a great glass of wine is finding a great wine, the first step to a great watermelon salad is finding a great watermelon.
+Just as the first step to pouring a great glass of wine is finding a great wine, the first step to a great watermelon salad is finding a great watermelon.
 When my wife, Adri, and I lived in Harlem, I bought my watermelons from my watermelon guy, an older gentleman who'd park his pickup on a corner, its cargo bed overflowing with watermelons he'd shipped up from his family farm in Georgia.
 He'd set up a folding chair under a small tent and man a turkey fryer rigged to boil peanuts, looking up occasionally to inform his customers that, yes, all he was selling today was peanuts, watermelons, smoked turkey necks, and collard greens.

 His watermelons were remarkable.
 Dense, richly colored, deeply aromatic, and sweet.
 A far cry from the average watery, bland supermarket watermelon.
 I've yet to find my watermelon guy in my current home in California, but there are still ways to locate decent specimens.
 The best method by far is to hit your local farmers market in the summer, and look for vendors with opened watermelons who will let you take a taste before you purchase.